k4kpk/k4kpk.github.io/sota-guides/Rocky Mountain (W4G_NG-011).md

     * North (R out of parking) on GA-75 and go 2.0
     * At green mile post 2, sharp R onto Indian Grave Gap Rd and go 3.5
         * The turn is *too* sharp for an SUV.
 You may have to go past and turn around.

-#### Drive Guide - Rocky Mountain via Indian Grave Gap from Atlanta
-* **Duration**: 2:15
-* **Seasonal/Limited Access**: All seasons; all weather.
-* **Directions**:
-    * TM Road (USFS-79) could be a problem when muddy.
-Not listed as seasonal on USFS maps.
-    * IGG Rd (USFS-283) ford could be a problem after heavy rain.
-Seasonal close Jan 1 - Mar 9.
-    * Gates at both ends of IGG Rd.
-Season is unknown.
-No gates on TM Rd.
-    * If roads are bad, park at Unicoi gap and skip the dirt road altogether.
-* **Directions**:
-    * Getting to near the destination:
-        * N on GA-400 and go 47 miles.
-        * At end of 400 (@ GA-60) go straight onto GA-115.
-Go 4.8
-        * GA-115 turns R.  (About 60 minute drive to this turn.)
-Go 11.4.
-        * L on Tesnatee Gap Valley Rd.
-There's a left turn lane.
-Go 2.8.
-        * Go straight onto McAfee Rd.
-(Tesnatee turns left.)
-Go 0.2
-        * L on US-129 N at T. (About 1:15 total drive time to this turn.)
-Go 0.8.
-        * R on GA-75A.
-Go 8.0.
-(Pass Richard B Russell Scenic Hwy at 1:25 from trip start.)
-        * From intersection of GA-75A and GA-75, on GA-75 go north
-    * Final approach (60 minutes - tell Google Maps iPhone app to take you to 34.79921, -83.69089.
-This is much slower than Google estimates.):
-        * Watch for mile marker 8.  ~ 0.2 to TM Rd.
-        * Watch for brown house on left, close to road, with no windows.
-TM Rd imminent.
-        * R on Tray Mountain Rd.
-Small, thin sign "Bison View Lodge".
-        * After about 15 minutes, large gate made of black logs on right.
-"No trespassing".
-        * 5 more minutes to junction w/IGG Rd.
-Keep left on Indian Grave Gap Rd and go about 2 minutes to the trailhead.

 #### Drive Guide - Rocky Mountain via Unicoi Gap from Tray Mtn